The shift to real-time marketing is here.

 Platforms that let you broadcast live video to a virtual audience with registration, engagement tools (chat, polls, Q&A), analytics, and recording.
 They handle the technical infrastructure so you can focus on content.

 Cvent bought Goldcast in late 2025 and ON24 for $400 million in April 2026.
 Three major platforms are now one company.
 That reduces independent options and creates uncertainty for current ON24 and Goldcast customers around pricing, product direction, and feature consolidation.
+Multiple customers in our database cited the acquisition as their primary trigger for evaluating alternatives.

-Are free platforms like YouTube Live good enough for B2B?
+Are Free Platforms Like YouTube Live Good Enough for B2B?

 For getting started, sure.
 For actual B2B marketing, no. No registration, no branding, no analytics, no CRM sync.
 Use them as supplementary distribution channels alongside a real event platform.